Historic Shift: ANC Faces Coalition Challenge in South Africa | Politics

 Historic Shift: ANC Faces Coalition Challenge in South Africa

-The African National Congress (ANC) may lose its parliamentary majority for the first time in 30 years, based on partial election results.
-The ANC will need to form a coalition to govern, risking political volatility.
-The results have already impacted South African markets, causing declines in the rand and equity index.
+The African National Congress (ANC) might lose its parliamentary majority for the first time in 30 years, requiring a coalition to govern.
+Early election results suggest the ANC will need to form an alliance with other parties amid rising political volatility.
+This unprecedented situation could influence South Africa's future political landscape markedly.

-Which of the opposition parties the ANC may seek out as a potential coalition partner was the subject of intense speculation at the results centre in Midrand, north of Johannesburg.
-"That is the million-dollar question hanging around the floor at this moment," said Susan Booysen, research director at the Mapungubwe Institute for Strategic Reflection, a think-tank.
+RISK OF GRIDLOCK Which of the opposition parties the ANC may seek out as a potential coalition partner was the subject of intense speculation.

+"(These results) give the ANC the option of partnering with the market-friendly DA, which markets would undoubtedly prefer, or one of the two populist parties that advocate for the nationalisation of mines and banks," said Bahlmann, referring to the EFF and MK.
+"The possibility of an unstable coalition is causing concern in financial markets, as such a coalition would likely demand policy changes that could discourage investment."

-She said there was no obvious path for the ANC, which liked neither the EFF nor MK despite some policy similarities.
-Both are led by former ANC figures who have fallen out with the ruling party's leadership.
-The ANC may reach out to the DA, but that could prove a bumpy ride as the parties are far apart on policy and fiercely antagonistic.
+The rand slipped more than 1% against the U.S. dollar while the wider equity index dropped more than 2%.
+The country's international bonds also fell.
+The ANC has some policy similarities with the EFF and MK, but both are led by former ANC figures who have fallen out with the ruling party's leadership.

 "The ANC looks forward to a clear mandate from voters to continue the work of transforming South Africa," it said.
 Zuma's MK, in contrast, adopted a triumphant tone, slamming what it called "Ramaphosa's dismal regime" and setting out its own policy stall, which echoed some of the goals the ANC pursued during Zuma's term as president.

 "The MK party remains committed to honouring your trust and working tirelessly to ensure that the vision of free education, expropriation of land, job creation, poverty eradication, youth entrepreneurship and the ushering in of a new Constitution ... becomes a reality for all South Africans," it said.
-Zuma was forced to quit as president in 2018 after a string of scandals and has since fallen out with the ANC leadership, leading him to throw his weight behind MK.
+Zuma was forced to quit as president in 2018 after a string of scandals and has since thrown his weight behind MK.
 The party, named after the ANC's armed wing from the apartheid era, appeared to be costing both the ANC and the EFF votes.

-With South Africa entering uncharted political territory, Harvey said the speed at which a coalition could be formed would be an indication of what was to come.
-"If it is protracted, you may start to worry about a political gridlock going forward," he said.
-The uncertainty weighed on South African markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)